jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 You are provided with

-* A nearly empty *Country.java* file where you will write your ``Country`` class
+* A nearly empty *Country.java* file to be completed
-* A nearly empty *CountryCatalogue.java* file where you will write your ``CountryCatalogue`` class
+* A nearly empty *CountryCatalogue.java* file to be completed
-* An *Asn1.java* file with a ``main`` method and some testing code
+* A completed *Asn1.java* file with a ``main`` method and some testing code
-* Data files
+* A csv file called *country_data.csv* containing information about countries to be added to a ``CountryCatalogue``
-    * A *data.txt* file containing some country details
+* A completed *CountryTest.java* file containing unit tests for the ``Country`` class
-    * A *continent.txt* file containing country and continent information
+* A completed *CountryCatalogueTest.java* file containing unit tests for the ``CountryCatalogue`` class

-* :download:`All of this can be downloaded from here<Assignment1.zip>`
+* :download:`All of this can be downloaded from here <Assignment1.zip>`

     * This is a compressed IntelliJ project
     * Just unzip, put it where you want on your computer, and you should be able to open this project through IntelliJ

 .. warning::

-    When you open the project, IntelliJ may notify you about a missing JDK.
-If this is the case, simply select the download link in the notification.
+    When opening the project, IntelliJ may mention a missing JDK.
+If this is the case, simply select the download link in the notification to download and install the missing JDK.

 Part 0 --- Read the Assignment
 ==============================

 Read the assignment description in its entirety before starting.

 Part 1 --- Country